Angel-ica/AIRBNB-DATASET/README.md

 Framework to train, tune and evaluate machine learning models on several tasks that are tackled by the Airbnb team.

-The main task of the project is to train, tune and evaluate machine learning models on the Airbnb dataset.
+The main task of the project is to build machine learning models for prdicting price, category and number of bedrroms of properties listed in the Airbnb dataset.

 Airbnb-property-listings
 -----------------------------------------------------